mas-bandwidth/netcode/STANDARD.md

 * If the connect token expire timestamp is <= the current timestamp, ignore the packet.

-* If the encrypted private connect token data doesn't decrypted with the private key, using the associated data constructed from: version info, protocol id and expire timestamp, ignore the packet.
+* If the encrypted private connect token data doesn't decrypt with the private key, using the associated data constructed from: version info, protocol id and expire timestamp, ignore the packet.

 * _The checks above must be made before allocating any resources for this pending client._

-* If the decrypted connect token fails to be read in for any reason, for example, having number of server addresses outside of the expected range of [1,32], or having an address type value outside of range [0,1], ignore the packet.
+* If the decrypted private connect token fails to be read for any reason, for example, having number of server addresses outside of the expected range of [1,32], or having an address type value outside of range [0,1], ignore the packet.

 * If the server public address is not in the list of server addresses in the private connect token, ignore the packet.